langdoc/txt2eaf/README.md

 This is a R function that converts simply formatted text files into ELAN XML files.
 It has a few small demands for your text file structure and also gives as output the ELAN structure used in Saami Research Group in Saami Studies.
 For different output the xml2eaf.xsl file has to be modified.
 This is relatively simple, it is easy to use another ELAN file as a model.
 It is offshoot from earlier converter that was done for Kildin Saami.
 This is more experimental version that probably does not work always as expected if at all.
 This also creates automatically .pfsx files.
 Again, the settings in that file reflect personal preferences of Niko Partanen, and should be customized.

-This is a function instead of a simple script.
+This is a function instead of a script.
 It should be sourced and used in the following fashion:

     txt2eaf(path = "./path/to/txt/files", source_pattern = "txt$", actor = "S1")